 First Bite Thoughts 4/5 NOMs

-Burger King went all-in with Impossible Whopper roll out.
-The location that we visited was covered in posters and new green cardboard crowns to match the Impossible Whopper’s wrapping.
-Of course, we had to wear them, since we are the King Nomsters.
+Burger King went all-in with the Impossible Whopper rollout.
+We visited the location in posters and new green cardboard crowns to match the Impossible Whopper’s wrapping.
+Of course, we had to wear them since we are the King Nomsters.
 We are not Burger King regulars, so our comparison might not be as precise as a regular customer, but we are Impossible Burger regulars.
 Let’s unwrap the green wrapping and bite right into this new Impossible Whopper!

-We’ve got to be honest here, this is a very fast-food looking burger.
+We’ve got to be honest here, and this is a very fast-food-looking burger.
 The good news, however, is that it does not disappoint in taste.
-The patty tastes very meat-like and goes very well with the sauce which we assume is some kind of vegan mayo.
+The patty tastes very meat-like and goes very well with the sauce we assume is some vegan mayo.
 If we didn’t know any better, we would think we were eating a regular meat burger.
 The burger patty is prepared well-done, which is a standard for Burger King.
 You might wonder why that’s important in a plant-based burger.
 Well, what makes the Impossible Burger so unique is that it bleeds.
 You can prepare it any way you like.
 We are used to eating it cooked more of a medium, but this works too.
-Since we’re not Burger King regulars, we were quite surprised by how well the buns complimented the burger.
+Since we’re not Burger King regulars, we were quite surprised by how well the buns complemented the burger.
 They are soft and light, allowing the patty’s flavor to shine.